mau-network/mau/README.md

 **𓃠 Mau** is a peer-to-peer (P2P) social applications convention.
-It utilizes the filesystem for storage, PGP for privacy, and Kademlia protocol peer discovery, and routing. **𓃠 Mau** aims for simplicity of implementation. maximizing user freedom. and complete peer-to-peer decentralization.
+It utilizes the filesystem for storage, PGP for privacy, and Kademlia protocol for peer discovery, and routing. **𓃠 Mau** aims for simplicity of implementation. maximizing user freedom. and complete peer-to-peer decentralization.

 <p align="center">
   <img width="250" src="logo.svg">